Visiting the Chelsea Physic Garden London with Kids

 Chelsea Physic Garden runs several Family Activity Days during half-term and school holidays, which are a great way for families to make the most of visiting the garden and discovering more about the plants.
 You can see the latest list of events, tours and workshops here on the Chelsea Physic Garden What’s On webpage.
 Select “Family” in the “Choose an event type” field for upcoming events and workshops for kids.

-During the October half-term break in London, Chelsea Physic Garden will be running several family workshops.
+During the February half term break in London, Chelsea Physic Garden will be running several family workshops.
 Workshop tickets include entry to the Garden that day.
 Read on for more details.

-Book tickets for the Halloween Broomstick Workshop at the Chelsea Physic Garden
+Read more details and book workshop tickets at the Chelsea Physic Garden

 Chelsea Physic Garden London Address